darkbatcher/picobat/README.md

 On one hand, there is a couple of differences between Picobat and cmd :

-* The [HELP](doc/help) system is different from the original cmd help system.
-  On the first time you run the command, you need to genérate the whole documentation using:
+* The **HELP** system is different from the original cmd help system.
+On the first time you run the command, you need to genérate the whole documentation
+  using:

         help /b

   Once all the data has been generated you can use it as the **help** command, but beware, it's fairly improved.

-* There is a few [FOR](doc/for) modifications:
+* There is a few **FOR** modifications:

-  * Empty line are processed by [FOR /F](doc/for).
-This behaviour can be disabled using:
+  * Empty line are processed by **FOR /F**.
+This behaviour can be disabled
+    using:

             SETLOCAL EnableCmdlyCorrect